worktheclock/replit.github.io/misc/change-username.md

 # Change Your Username (once!)

-You can change your username once at https://repl.it/~/cli/account/change-username?run=1.
-If you don't see this option, you have already changed it.
+You can change your username only once, by [clicking here]( https://replit.com/~/cli/account/change-username?run=1).
+If the option is not available to you, then you have already changed it.

 ![account change-username](/images/misc/account-change-username.png)